Nellie joins centenarian club months after husband

-A Co Antrim woman today is celebrating her 100th birthday – just a few months after her husband reached the same milestone.
+Nellie has lived through the best of times and the worst of times - from the first man landing on the moon to the Troubles - but now Ellen (Nellie) Graham is celebrating another major milestone.

-Ellen (Nellie) Graham has lived through World War Two and the Troubles, and still lives independently with her husband Joseph.
+Today the Co Antrim pensioner - who still lives independently with her husband Joseph, is turning 100-years-old.

-And this year the loving couple will celebrate another incredible achievement – their 77th wedding anniversary.
+And this year the loving couple will celebrate their 77th Wedding Anniversary.

 Granddaughter Joanne Graham, 33, said: "My grandad is just her top priority.
 Always has been.
 As long as he’s ok she’s happy."